cksystemsteaching/selfie/README.md

 > Bootstrapping builtin procedures

 Lastly, the procedure `selfie_compile` implements `starc`.
-We go through the code step by step, finally explaining how bootstrapping builtin procedures works.
+We go through the code step by step, finally explaining how bootstrapping selfie and builtin procedures in particular works.
+Before doing so, consider what the bootstrapping compiler, say, `gcc` does for builtin procedures.
+When compiling `selfie.c` with `gcc`, the eight builtin procedures declared at the beginning of `selfie.c` but not defined anywhere make `gcc` generate machine code for them.
+This works because we use the names of procedures in the declarations that `gcc` considers builtin if no definition is available.
+Fortunately, `gcc` even tolerates slightly different signatures for builtin procedures, probably as long as they cast into the expected signatures.
+Note that the declarations are only needed for `gcc`, not `starc`, to compile `selfie.c` properly without reporting errors.
+Try for yourself: remove them and run `make`, then put them back and run `make` again, then remove them but then only run `./selfie -c selfie.c`.

+So, what does `starc` do?

 symbolic vs direct references